 We arrived at the island and immediately started planning our agenda.
 We started by checking out Guibia and Boyas, Embassy beach and Red Beach, the closest beaches to the city of Santo Domingo to surf.
-A few days later, our friends from Tyler, Bill and Anne, met us to start a journey around the island.
+A few days later, our friends from Tyler, Bill and Anne, met us to start an adventurey around the island.

-A friend of Tommy’s Dad’s from Trinidad, Clayton, that was visiting, was hanging out with us kids .
+A friend of Tommy’s Dad’s visiting from Trinidad, Clayton, was also hanging out with us kids.
 One conversation led to another and before we knew it we were in an expedition following the Jarabacoa river up to Casavito—one of the most beautiful rain forests in the DR— looking for chrysocolla, beautiful rocks that look like turquoise.
 My brother Ivan said he had found some in that river.
-After climbing for about two hours following the river, someone suggested we climbed the side of a mountain to get to our car and not have to hike the whole way back.
+We followed the river for two hours, when someone suggested we climbed the side of a mountain to get to our car and not have to hike the whole way back.
 At the moment it seemed like a great idea.
 Only a few of us were stupid enough to do it.
 I was doing just fine until I got about three thirds of the way and looked down.
 I have always been scared of heights, and I was in an age that I was pushing myself to break barriers.
 These were the things my husband did being an American and being used to having rescue teams in the US that actually save people that get stuck on the side of a mountain.
 Being Dominican, I knew that if I got stuck there, well...
 I was stuck there.
-We didn’t even have a rope.
+We didn’t even have a rope, of course, no cell phones, nothing!
 I panicked and sat there for what seemed an eternity crying and feeling sorry for myself.
 I don’t know what happened, but, at some point, I got the courage and went up the rest of the mountain.
 It wasn’t that I did it, but I never looked back and went up pulling on things very fast.
 Once I got to the top, I did collapse and cried for about 10 minutes.
 Then it dawned on me that I had just done something that was very foreign from the norm in my life and had pushed the boundaries just a little further Needless to say, I never did that again.
-We went home and popped a few bottles of Dom Perignon that Papa had been saving for a good occasion.
+We went home and popped a few bottles of Dom Perignon that Tommy's dad, Buz, had been saving for a good occasion.
 With Buz, just about anything was a good occasion to pop the Dom.
 Climbing the side of a mountain, hiking with friends, and meeting Papa’s friend, was, indeed a special occasion.

-Next, we went to Barahona, the southwest area of the island which close to the Haitian border.
-We stayed at Bahoruco, a small fishing town built mostly of very humble, but interesting bohíos or Dominican-indian-style huts, built by weaving sticks like a basket to create the hut’s walls, covering the “basket” with adobe over it–a combination of cow manure and mud–and finally, adding a thatched roof, built by weaving palmetto leaves in layers until achieving a water-proof roof.
-The finishing touch is almost glowing complementary colors that cover most of the huts in the countryside.
+Next, we went to Barahona, the southwest area of the island, close to the Haitian border.
+We stayed at Bahoruco, a small fishing town built mostly of very humble, but interesting bohíos (Dominican-indian-style huts, built by weaving sticks like a basket to create the hut’s walls, covering the “basket” with adobe over it–a combination of cow manure and mud–and finally, adding a thatched roof, built by weaving palmetto leaves in layers until achieving a water-proof roof.
+The finishing touch is almost glowing complementary colors that cover most of the huts in the countryside.)

-We did not stay in the town below, but in a Bohio-style, very large house built on a hill, overlooking the whole town below, with a view to the river on the right, the coast on the south, and beautiful mountains in the other two.
+We did not stay in the town below, but in a very large, Bohio-style house built on the top of a hill, overlooking the whole town below, with a view to the river on the right, the coast on the south, and beautiful mountains in the other two.
 A magnificent home, which, although very large and modern, was built following the essence of the huts below: of natural materials found in the area, with the same thatched roofs, a kitchen built of palm wood, which is used throughout the countryside for it’s termite-proof qualities.
 And open spaces everywhere.
-The property belonged to Papa’s friends the Schiffino family who graciously offered the hospitality of their beach home for an indefinite period of time.
+The property belonged to Buz’ friends the Schiffino family who graciously offered the hospitality of their beach home for an indefinite period of time.
 Virginia Schiffino’s family the Diaz, owned a coffee plantation that extended through about 300 acres of land in these magnificent mountains.
 The majority of the people in the town below, picked coffee for the plantation.
-The home’s main attraction was a very large pool deck which extended out over the hill, were we sat in the afternoons to drink Presidentes and watch the daily afternoon baseball games in the town below.
+The home’s main attraction was a very large pool deck which extended out over the hill, were we sat in the afternoons drinking Presidentes and watching the daily afternoon baseball games in the town below.
 The players were all men with the exception of three town prostitutes humorously named America, Africa and Asia.
 The game would be interrupted by an occasional burro or chicken.
 Once the animal in question was shushed out of the way, the game would resume.
 We had a lot of fun being the peanut gallery and encouraging our favorite players, the prostitutes, to steal bases, and such.
-Tommy’s father and sister Gioia and her three year old son, Jace, my mother, my brother Ivan and my sister Jackie, joined us a few days later to partake in the rest of the adventures.
+Buz and Tommy's sister, Gioia, her three year old son, Jace, my mother, my brother Ivan and my sister Jackie, joined us a few days later to partake in the rest of the adventures.

 In the morning we would sit in the pool deck to watch the swells coming in before going down to the beach.
 I didn’t surf, but watched Tom and Ivan surfing from the deck while sipping my morning coffee.
 The beaches in most of the Barahona shores are not your typical sandy tourist-like beaches.
 They are mostly made up of large, white river pebbles which, when crashed together by the surf, release a whitish powder which makes the whole entire coast have an extraordinary, very deep, turquoise color which is a site to see.